Aayush-Jadhav197/ai-tutor-backend/README.md

 # AI Tutor Backend (Person 2 side)

-## Status: Vani → Flask pipeline complete and verified against Vani's real docs
+## Status: Vani → Flask pipeline complete, notes generation on Featherless

-This backend receives Vani's `call.analyzed` webhook, stores the transcript, generates revision notes via Gemini, sends the SMS with a retrieval code, and serves a printable notes webpage.
+This backend receives Vani's `call.analyzed` webhook, stores the transcript, generates revision notes, sends the SMS with a retrieval code, and serves a printable notes webpage.
 Everything below was checked against the actual 121-page Vani documentation PDF, not assumed.

+**Notes generation now runs on Featherless, not Gemini** (see "Why we switched off Gemini" below) - this only affects the post-call notes step, not anything Vani itself does.

 ## What changed vs. the original Twilio-based plan

-- The **live** call (STT → LLM → TTS) happens *inside Vani*, on its built-in Gemini model.
+- The **live** call (STT → LLM → TTS) happens *inside Vani*, on its own built-in model (per your Vani agent config - Gemini 2.5 Flash-Lite).
   We don't write code for that - `vani_system_prompt.txt` gets pasted into the Vani agent config (already done, per your setup).
+This is completely separate from the Featherless/Gemini choice below, which only affects the *post-call* notes step.
 - Vani sends a **`call.analyzed` webhook** once, at the end of a call, with the full transcript in one payload.
 Vani's own docs recommend this as "the single event to subscribe to" - so that's the only event type this backend handles.
 - SMS still goes through **Twilio**, decoupled from voice - Vani handles telephony, Twilio only sends the post-call notes SMS.

+## Why we switched off Gemini for notes generation

+Gemini was the original default for the post-call notes step (separate from Vani's own in-call model, which is untouched).
+It got dropped after hitting two real, unrelated failures during this build:

+1. **API key format churn.** Google AI Studio started issuing new `AQ.`-prefixed keys instead of the classic `AIzaSy...` format, and the `AQ.` keys don't work with the standard REST endpoint (`generativelanguage.googleapis.com`) that a plain `requests.post` call uses - a live, widely-reported issue on Google's own developer forums, not a bug in this code.
+2. **Model retirement.** `gemini-2.0-flash` (the model this code originally called) returned `404 Not Found` - Google retired it.

+Both are Google-side changes outside this project's control, and could recur. **Featherless doesn't have either failure mode**: a plain bearer token (no key-format churn) and no dependency on Google's model lifecycle.
+It was also already in the original hackathon plan before Vani entered the picture.

+Gemini support is still in `llm.py` and works if you ever want to switch back - set `NOTES_LLM_PROVIDER=gemini` and fill in `GEMINI_API_KEY`.
+The Gemini model name is now also an env var (`GEMINI_MODEL`, defaults to `gemini-2.5-flash-lite` - Google's own documented migration target for the retired `gemini-2.0-flash`) so a future Google-side deprecation is a Render dashboard edit, not another code push.

 ## Verified against Vani's actual webhook documentation